 Based on a real-life 1974 incident in upstate New York, Bonnie Culver’s quasi-docudrama about a high school kid who wigs out and kills eight people in a shooting spree seems more viable as an educational tool than as a theatrical event.
-At least that’s the way it plays in this subpar production.
+At least that’s the way it plays in this subpar production, which plods earnestly through stream-of-consciousness scenes that spring from the mind of the young killer, who seems as baffled as everyone else by his actions.
+But despite the insensitive treatment, this is the kind of social drama that issue-minded auds like to talk — and fight — about.
 Colleges and high schools, book now.

 Interesting backstory on this one: Culver grew up in Olean, N.Y., the town where the actual events of her play took place.
 On Dec.
 30, 1974, she was trying on wedding dresses at Bradner’s department store, across the parking lot from Olean High School where the sniper took up his position after killing the school custodian to gain access to the building.
 By a stroke of luck, she had come out of the store and was driving home when the marksman began picking off shoppers making their way to their cars.

 The trauma stayed with her, only now surfacing in an imperfect but thoughtful sociodrama that tries to make sense of what turned out to be the first of dozens of school shootings, most of which went unnoticed by the public until the Columbine massacre.